Transverse slices, Ruas' conjecture, and Zariski's multiplicity conjecture for quasihomogeneous surfaces: New counterexamples to Ruas’ conjecture

 $ \ \ \ \ $ In this section, we work with $f:(\mathbb{C}^2,0)\rightarrow(\mathbb{C}^3,0)$ a finitely determined, quasihomogeneous, corank 1 map germ.
-We provide a positive answer to Question 2 in this setting and, as a consequence of the first author’s result \cite[Theorem 5.3]{upper}, we establish the validity of Zariski’s multiplicity conjecture for this class of map germs.
+We also present an infinite list of counterexamples to the implication $(b) \Rightarrow (c)$ in Ruas’ conjecture.
+Furthermore, we present a counterexample showing that the equivalence between $(c)$ and $(d)$ in Ruas's conjecture does not hold, in general.
 However, as an application of the results obtained in the previous section, we begin this section by presenting some examples of map germs whose transverse slice of $f$ is $\mu_{m,k}$-minimal.
-To do this, we will use results from \cite{slice}.
+To do this, we use results from \cite{slice}.
 In the sequel, we recall the notion of transverse slice, originally introduced in \cite{MararJuan}.

 \begin{definition} Let $f:(\mathbb{C}^2,0)\rightarrow(\mathbb{C}^3,0)$ be a finite map germ.\\

 (a) We say that a plane $H\subset\mathbb{C}^3$ through the origin is generic for $f$ if the following conditions are satisfied:\\